Differential Privacy for AI Agents: Balancing Innovation with Data Security

 Striking the right balance between privacy and data utility remains a central challenge.
 As IAB Tech Lab's Differential Privacy Guide points out, core digital advertising functions often rely on individual-level data, creating inherent tension with privacy goals.

-Differential privacy offers a promising path toward building AI agents that respect user privacy without sacrificing performance.
-Next, we'll look at the critical importance of DP for AI agents.
+Differential privacy offers a promising path toward building ai agents that respect user privacy without sacrificing performance.

 AI Agent Security and Governance with Differential Privacy